-- Be coordinated by an incorporated nonprofit organization and has tax-exempt status under the Internal Revenue Service code, unless faith-based (e.g. church). - Have a Board of Directors that is an active, representative voluntary governing body, with regular meetings and is responsible for developing its mission, determining its strategic direction and providing oversight. - Have up-to-date, current bylaws, or guidelines, by which the organization operates. - File an IRS form 990, including schedule A or 990 EZ, or can document the circumstances under which the 990 filing is waived. - Provide a current budget for the entire organization. - Submit a current annual audit (\$500,000 or above), financial review (\$200,000 \$499,999), or the most-recent Board-approved Fiscal Year-End statement of Financial Position and Statement of Activity comparative to the previous year (\$199,999 or below), depending upon the organization's total revenue.
-Submit an organizational chart and list of internal controls (Faith-based organizations only). - Located in one or more of the counties in UWRC service area Cabell, Wayne, Lincoln, Mason counties in West Virginia and Lawrence County, Ohio. - Must be able to provide the number of people served and basic demographic information, including county of residence. - Have the mechanisms and capacity for regularly reporting outputs and persons served. - Demonstrate reasonable efficiency in program management and adequacy of resources, both in materials and in personnel (voluntary and paid) to sustain a quality level of service. - If a collaborative effort, submit a statement from each identified partner listing their roles and responsibilities in the effort.
+- Be coordinated by an incorporated nonprofit organization and have tax-exempt status under the Internal Revenue Service code, unless faith-based (e.g., church). - Have a Board of Directors that is an active, representative voluntary governing body, with regular meetings and is responsible for developing its mission, determining its strategic direction, and providing oversight. - Have up-to-date, current bylaws, or guidelines, by which the organization operates. - File an IRS form 990, including schedule A or 990 EZ, or can document the circumstances under which the 990 filing is waived. - Provide a current budget for the entire organization. - Submit a current annual audit (\$500,000 or above), financial review (\$200,000 \$499,999), or the most-recent Board-approved Fiscal Year-End statement of Financial Position and Statement of Activity comparative to the previous year (\$199,999 or below), depending upon the organization's total revenue.
+Submit an organizational chart and list of internal controls (Faith-based organizations only). - Physically located in one or more of the counties in UWRC service area Cabell, Wayne, Lincoln, Mason counties in West Virginia and Gallia and Lawrence Counties, Ohio. - Have significant experience in the area for which it has submitted an application.
+The organization has a standing in the community and develops relationships to affect community change. - Must be able to provide.
+At minimum data on, the number of people served and basic client demographic information, including county of residence. - Have the mechanisms and capacity for regularly reporting outputs and persons served. - Demonstrate reasonable efficiency in program management and adequacy of resources, both in materials and in personnel (voluntary and paid) to sustain a quality level of service. - If a collaborative effort, submit a statement from each identified partner listing their roles and responsibilities in the effort. - Agencies or programs that have unresolved compliance issues with previous UWRC grants are not eligible. - Incomplete or late submissions will not be accepted.